NUX MOD Force Pedal Review

 If you hold down the left footswitch for 2 seconds, the pedal switches to preset mode.
 The left footswitch still controls on/off.
 The right cycles through the 9 presets, allowing you to recall previously saved sounds.

 Tones and Sounds: 8/10

-For gigs, I need a chorus sounds (for 80s type stuff), tremolo and Phaser.
-I found that out of the two, the Tri-Chorus sounds the best as does the Bi Phaser.
-The tremolo sound is quite cool too.
+For gigs, I need a chorus sound (for 80s type stuff), tremolo, and phaser.
+I found that out of the two, the Tri-Chorus sounds the best as does the Bi-Phaser.
+The Tremolo sound is quite cool too.
 As quickly as I found sounds, I was able to save them to presets, enabling me to think more about playing the gig than tap dancing!

 I’ve never got how to use a Flanger sound, so they sound classically weird but I can’t seem to find a use for them.
 I feel the same about the Vibrato effect.

 The Uni-Vibe sounds too much like a phaser on low settings to be useful.
 However, it has a more musical swoosh tone when you start to tweak the controls.
-This effect required a lot playing with it to find a sound that would work live or in the studio.
+It did find that this effect required a lot of tweaking with it to find a sound that would work live or in the studio.